Team-Failure/TF-OS/README.md

 # Setup
 1- Download the last release

-2-Extract contenent of "TF OS" folder on your sd card
+2-Format your sd card on FAT32 or exFAT and extract contenent of "TF OS" folder on your sd card

 3-Put your console into RCM mode or just power on it if your console have a mod chip